-Perspective: Amid aids crisis, LGBTQ press won key First Amendment battle
+Perspective: Amid AIDS crisis, LGBTQ press won key First Amendment battle

 The American Civil Liberties Union (ACLU) and PGN sued the Department of Justice and the president of the United States to overturn that law and protect free speech online.

-“The protection act was Congress's attempt to come up with a sustainable ban on indecent speech on the internet,” The New York Times wrote.
+“The protection act was Congress' attempt to come up with a sustainable ban on indecent speech on the internet,” The New York Times wrote.
 It was actually less restrictive than a law that had previously been struck down since it focused on speech for “commercial purposes” and content considered ''harmful to minors.''
 But, as the Times reported, the ACLU “pointed out that in the name of protecting children, the act criminalizes discussion boards on gynecology, sexual advice columns, the Philadelphia Gay News and other communication fully deserving of protection."

 After years and multiple appeals, we finally found our way to the Supreme Court.
 As the publisher of PGN, one of the five plaintiffs in the case, I was required to be there for the Supreme Court hearing.
 The justices were about to decide if we’d be heading to jail for printing safe-sex information, or if the First Amendment still existed in the U.S.